xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-01-in-her-palms-chromatin-your-last-words-and-illan-kaapan-at-sydney-road-street-party.md

 ![ihop](/images/zaraalice.jpg)

 Following our set, southeast screamo five-piece Chromatin took the stage.
 They sounded clearer than I’ve ever heard them before.
 Their layered arrangements thrived through the festival’s mixing and speaker setup, each instrument well-defined and cutting through where needed.
 From in the crowd, it felt like hearing their songs the way they were meant to be heard.
-This clarity made me realise one thing in particular: Chromatin are more than ready to properly record.
+This clarity made me realise one thing in particular: the band are more than ready to properly record.
 <br><br>
 In keeping with typical Chromatin fashion, Liam ONCE AGAIN took his vocals beyond the stage and into the crowd, dancing and performing at ground level.
 Before we played, Asher and I both agreed that he was going to have a hard time getting down from the elevated stage and doing vocals amidst the mosh..
 He proved us wrong once again.